metriful/sensor/README.md

 8. In the **substitutions** section of the edited yaml file, provide your device_name and (optionally) values for the other two variables.
 Save the file.

-9. A new tile should have appeared on the web page, titled with your device_name.
+9. A new tile should have appeared on the ESPHome dashboard web page, titled with your device_name.
 Click the 3 dots on it, then on "install" and choose "wirelessly".
 The install is complete when coloured logs about WiFi signal appear in the window: then click "stop" to close the window. **Close the browser and stop the server process that began in step 2.**

 10. Go to your Home Assistant web dashboard.
 There may be a notification that a new device has been discovered.
 Click "configure" on it and enter the encryption key from step 5 (the key is also saved in <device_name>.yaml).